jake-knerr/js-style-guide/README.md

   /testing-api.js
 ```

-#### Within a technical category folder, prefer to place files in domain specific folders.
+#### Within a technical category folder, prefer to place domain-specific files in domain-specific folders.

 If there is only one domain, then adding domain folders is not necessary.
 Nesting sub-domain folders within domain folders is allowed.
-These folders are known as "domain specific folders."
+These folders are known as "domain-specific folders."

+> What is domain-specific?
+Files that relate to a particular aspect of the business logic of your application.
+For example, the routes for the API of your application pertain to the domain of the API within the technical category of routing.

 ```
 # discouraged